 Choose the Right Devices

-If you already have an advanced security system or new stainless-steel appliances, you probably want to focus on devices such as thermostats and lighting.
+If you already have an advanced security system or new stainless-steel appliances, you probably want to focus on devices such as motorized blinds, thermostats, and lighting.

 Feature Your Home’s Smart Technology